element-hq/ems-docs/ee-installer/src/hookshot.md

  <https://developer.atlassian.com/console/myapps/create-3lo-app/> to create a
  "OAuth 2.0 (3LO)" integration.
 - Once named and created, you will need to:
-- Enable the User REST, Jira Platform REST and User Identity APIs under Permissions.
+- Enable the User REST, JIRA Platform REST and User Identity APIs under Permissions.
 - Use rotating tokens under Authorisation.
 - Set a callback url.
 This will be the public URL to hookshot with a path